MyuraASM/PussyOS/README.md

 # PussyOS
 A custom x86_64 operating system built from scratch.
-Textmode shell, filesystem, networked apps, games, and two scripting runtimes.

 ---